neuefische/web-exercises/sessions/css-structure/custom-properties/README.md

 ## Bonus

 Check the stylesheet for other values that might warrant extraction.
-Some prime examples may include the border radius of `4px` but you might find other things, too (maybe letter spacing, spaces [8px, 16px, …], …).
+One example may be the border radius of `4px`.
+But you might find other things, too like letter spacing, spaces (8px, 16px, 32px), etc..

 > 💡 Not everything should be a custom property.
-Only extract values that are used multiple times and that might change together.
+Only extract values that are **used multiple times** and that might **change together**.

 > 💡 It's good practice to name your custom properties (variables) in a way that makes it clear what they are used for.
 For example, if you have a custom property for the border radius, you might call it `--border-radius-small`, etc..